- How do you apply for nursing home care?

-We understand and appreciate that you will naturally form bonds with Shannex employees and we pride ourselves on the quality of care and services Shannex employees provide to our clients.
-Teamwork is the foundation of our Philosophy of Service at Shannex, as such the role each person plays in maintaining the facility and ensuring clients have what they need is equally important and it takes many individuals to provide the care and support the operations of each facility.
+We understand and appreciate that you will naturally form bonds with Shannex employees and we pride ourselves on the quality of care and services Shannex employees provide to our residents.
+Teamwork is the foundation of our Philosophy of Service at Shannex, as such the role each person plays in maintaining the facility and ensuring residents have what they need is equally important and it takes many individuals to provide the care and support the operations of each facility.

 If you would like to acknowledge individual efforts we suggest you communicate your appreciation by: